 - Frank Castle.
 He's got no permanent home, but plenty of safehouses and hidden weapons caches.
 And a boatload of cash from all the mobsters he kills.

 - Len/Kamen Rider Wing Knight from Kamen Rider Dragon Knight.

-- Runaways.
-Since they don't go to school and they are constantly... on the run.
+- The Runaways, since they don't go to school and are constantly...on the run.

 - Hei in the second season of Darker Than Black, which combined with his general hygiene and alcoholism earned him the Fan Nickname "Hobo Hei".

 - Paperinik is a way; since his alter ego is Donald Duck, he retains Donald's habit of being unemployed, unemployable, or stuck in temporary low-paying menial jobs most of the time.
 In a fit of Fridge Brilliance, while this is explained by Donald's general bad habits, bad luck and less than stellar personality in regular Disney comics, in these stories the fact that Donald has to run off all the time, spends all nights patrolling, and constantly lies about his whereabouts gets him fired again and again.

 - Bowen from Dragonheart between being a knight and meeting Draco.

 - The Maxx

 - Captain America's friend D-Man.

 - Hercules and Xena, possibly.
 It's never really explained how they make a living.
 Herc is shown turning down money and even food constantly.
 Xena plays it straighter, since she and Gabrielle seem to be permanently on the road whereas Hercules comes back to his mom's house every so often and Ioalus has a home of his own, but no apparent job.